EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Experiments

 \textbf{Baselines.} We compare our model with prior methods, including OpenPose \cite{zhang2023controlnet}, MediaPipe \cite{lugaresi2019mediapipe}, Arc2Face \cite{paraperas2024arc2face}, and FineFace \cite{varanka2024fineface}, using the same configurations (base model, text prompt, inference steps, etc.).
 Although portrait animation methods are fundamentally different from our approach, we assess these methods, including FaceAdapter \cite{han2024faceadapter}, X-Portrait \cite{xie2024xportrait}, and LivePortrait \cite{guo2024liveportrait}, to thoroughly evaluate our method.
 For the diffusion-based methods, we integrate IP-Adapter \cite{ye2023ipa} plugin for identity preservation.
 For animation-based methods, an expressionless image of the portrait is generated, and then animation is applied.
 We select LivePortrait \cite{guo2024liveportrait} to construct data triples $\mathcal{T}$ and train the E-Adapter, which serves as our strong baseline.

-\textbf{Benchmarks.} To ensure a fair comparison, all experiments are conducted using the SD1.5 framework across three styles: realistic, anime, and ink painting, while the style is directly dependent on the base model and LoRA.
+\textbf{Benchmarks.} For a fair comparison, all experiments are conducted using the SD1.5 framework across three styles: realistic, anime, and ink painting, while the style is directly dependent on the base model and style LoRA.
 Given the identity image, expression reference, and the generated image, we evaluate all methods using ID fidelity (ID), image quality (IQ), expression similarity (Exp.), and facial landmark movements similarity (LMS).
-Different from the models used in the ID encoder, the Antelopev2 \cite{Antelopev2} model is utilized to extract identity embeddings from both the portrait and generated image, with the cosine similarity between them used to evaluate identity fidelity.
+Different from ID encoder in E-Adapter, the Antelopev2 \cite{Antelopev2} model is utilized to extract identity embeddings from both the portrait and generated image, with the cosine similarity between them used to evaluate identity fidelity.
 For the assessment of image quality, the pre-trained network LIQE \cite{zhang2023liqe} is employed.
-Expression similarity is measured by computing the L1 difference between facial blendshapes extracted from the expression and generated image using MediaPipe \cite{lugaresi2019mediapipe}.
-To evaluate the keypoint similarity, crucial facial landmarks (such as eyes, pupils, and mouth) are detected with MediaPipe to calculate movement amplitude differences.
+Expression similarity is measured by computing the L1 difference between facial blendshapes extracted from the expression and the generated image using MediaPipe \cite{lugaresi2019mediapipe}.
+To evaluate the keypoint similarity, crucial facial landmarks (such as eyes, pupils, and mouth) are detected \cite{lugaresi2019mediapipe} to calculate movement amplitude differences.
 More metric details are provided in \textit{supplementary} Sec. \ref{sec:sup_metric}.